 This isn’t new.
 This has happened before… and she survived it.
 The thought comforts Sia, and the build-up of tension abates momentarily as she tries to think of a solution.
-Again, she sweeps out her arms at what used to be walls but doesn’t make contact with any solid structure.
+She sweeps out her arms at what used to be walls but doesn’t make contact with any solid structure.

 “A…Apex?…S.I.D?
 Computer?
 Hey!!”

-For several moments, she sits…It feels as if she has been curled up on her knees for hours, but it could have been minutes…seconds?
-“Hello?”
+For several moments, she sits…It feels as if she’s been curled up for hours, but it could have been minutes…seconds?

 “Let me out!”

 “Let me out!
 What is going on?!
 Let me out!”

 She crawls in a random direction, bracing herself for any possible collisions, but she never bumps into anything.
 Her lips mumble nonsense statements to calm her nerves as her hands and knees slide across the smooth terrain beneath her.
 It feels like an eternity passes before she stops several meters from a cloud of blue particles.

 The cloud drifts closer and closer to her position until it surrounds her in a mist of blue flakes.
 She reaches out to touch it and the particles seem to pass through her.
 Then the small flakes emit a strange pulse that forces Sia to shield her eyes from an increasingly blinding light.
 Bright as starlight, they glow then pulse once more before swirling around her form.